-When checking and adjusting the drive chain slack, the motorcycle should be positioned straight up and there should be no weight on it.
+When checking and adjusting the drive chain slack, there should be no weight on the motorcycle.

 - 2. Shift the transmission into the neutral position. - Move the rear wheel by pushing the motorcycle to locate the tightest portion of the drive chain, and then measure the drive chain slack as shown.